Helena D'Algy

-Helena D'Algy (born Antónia Lozano Guedes Infante; 18 June 1906 – after 1991) was a Portuguese film actress.
+Helena D'Algy (1906 - ?) was a Portuguese stage and film actress.
+D'Algy performed on Broadway in the Ziegfeld Follies of 1923 and The Sex Fable (1931).
 She appeared in 20 films, the majority in Hollywood during the silent era.
 Her career began to falter following the introduction of sound.
 D'Algy later starred in the Spanish-language box office hit Suburban Melody (1933), her last known film role.
 She was the sister of actor Tony D'Algy.
 She was last seen in a 1991 documentary.